Ankitanvesh/IPL_dataset/README.md

 Dataset on all match statistics plus some derived features from season 2008 to 2012 is provided as an attachment supported by a data dictionary for the same.
 The training dataset contains match statistics from 2008 to 2011 season.
 And the test dataset contains match statistics from 2012 season.<br/>
 -- train data : train.csv<br/>
--- test data  : test.csv
+-- test data  : test.csv<br/>
--- data dictionary : data_dictionary.xlsx
+-- data dictionary : data_dictionary.xlsx<br/>

 ## Predictions
 Prediction of a team (either Team 1 or Team 2) winning the match & probability score for the team winning the game.
-Used different types of algorithms for predicting the winner:
+Used different types of algorithms for predicting the winner:<br/><br/>
---RandomForestRegressor
+--RandomForestRegressor<br/>
---GradientBoostingRegressor
+--GradientBoostingRegressor<br/>
---XGBRegressor
+--XGBRegressor<br/>
---ExtraTreesRegressor
+--ExtraTreesRegressor<br/>
-And also Grid search was used to tune the parameters.
+And also Grid search was used to tune the parameters.<br/>